orbeon/orbeon-forms-doc/contributors/test-plan.md

 - [x] publish and test that name appears in PDF and TIFF
 - [x] remove PDF
   - publish and test, must see notemplate PDF/TIFF
-- [ ] check that custom filename works
+- [ ] check that custom filename works [2017.1: regressed, pending fix and new test]
     ```xml
     <property
         as="xs:string"